GoesToEleven/learn-to-code-go-version-03/000-br-bk-go-tour/09-slices/README.md

 # "If you want to build a ship, don’t drum up the men to gather wood, divide the work, and give orders.
 Instead, teach them to yearn for the vast and endless sea."
 ― Antoine de Saint-Exupéry

+### "Every array in Go is just a slice waiting to happen."
+- Bill Kennedy
+(you use slicing on an array to get a slice)

 ### "A function cannot dictate how it works with data.
 The data tells the API how it's supposed to work."
 - Bill Kennedy